vygr/ChrysaLisp/STATUS.md

 Textfield click to focus for key event dispatch.

+Editor supports global find across all files.
+Matching files are inserted into scratch buffer.

 ------

 New `Substr` string search class.
 Editor updated to use this new class.